List of Apple II clones: Background

-The Ace clones from Franklin Computer Corporation were the best known Apple II clones and had the most lasting impact, as Franklin copied Apple's ROMs and software and freely admitted to doing so.
+As of 1983 Franklin Computer Corporation's Ace computers were the only clones with substantial sales, with an estimated 50,000 units in 1983 compared to the Apple IIe's 650,000.
+Franklin copied Apple's ROMs and software and freely admitted to doing so.
 Franklin's response was that a computer's ROM was simply a pattern of switches locked into a fixed position, and one cannot copyright a pattern of switches.
 Apple fought Franklin in court for about five years to get its clones off the market, and was ultimately successful when a court ruled that software stored in ROM was in fact copyrightable in the US.
 (See Apple Computer, Inc. v.
 Franklin Computer Corp.)
 Franklin later released non-infringing but less-compatible clones; these could run ProDOS and AppleWorks and had an Applesoft-like BASIC, but compatibility with other software was hit-or-miss.

-Apple also challenged VTech's Laser 128, an enhanced clone of the Apple IIc first released in 1984, in court.
+Apple also challenged VTech's Laser 128 in court.
+The Laser 128 was an enhanced clone of the Apple IIc first released in 1984.
 This suit proved less fruitful for Apple, because VTech had reverse-engineered the Monitor ROM rather than copying it and had licensed Applesoft BASIC from its creator, Microsoft.
 Apple had neglected to obtain exclusive rights to the Applesoft dialect of BASIC from Microsoft; VTech was the first cloner to license it.
 The Laser 128 proved popular and remained on the market for many years, both in its original form and in accelerated versions that ran faster than 1 MHz.
 Although it was not fully compatible with the Apple II, it was close, and its popularity ensured that most major developers tested their software on a Laser as well as on genuine Apple machines.
 Because it was frequently sold via mail order and mass-market retailers such as Sears, the Laser 128 cut into the sales of low-cost competitors such as Commodore Business Machines as much as it did Apple's.

 While the first Apple II clones were generally exact copies of their Apple counterparts that competed mainly on price, many clones had extra capabilities too.
 A Franklin model, the Ace 1000, sported a numeric keypad and lower-case long before these features were added to the Apple II line.
 The Laser 128 series is sometimes credited with spurring Apple to release the Apple IIc Plus; the built-in 31/2-inch drive and accelerated processor were features Laser had pioneered.
 The Laser 128 also had a IIe-style expansion slot on the side that could be used to add peripheral cards.